llh911001/are-you-ok/README.md

 ## Are You OK?

-Have fun with THE *Are You OK?* song!
+Have fun with the *Are You OK?* song!
 Inspired by [DaftPunKonsole](https://github.com/KOWLOR/DaftPunKonsole).